 Since that groundbreaking study, Pennebaker and colleagues have replicated and extended the effects many times.
 Although writing about trauma is uncomfortable in the short run, after approximately two weeks, the costs disappear and the benefits emerge―and they last.
 Pennebaker’s team has demonstrated physical and mental health benefits of emotionally expressive writing with arthritis and chronic pain patients, medical students, maximum security prisoners, crime victims, and women after childbirth, from Belgium to Mexico to New Zealand.
 They’ve found decreases in depression, anxiety, anger, and distress.
 They’ve shown that writing about stressful experiences also reduces absenteeism from work among employees―and increases grade point averages among students.
 They’ve even found that emotionally expressive writing has objective immune system benefits.
 After writing about traumas, people show higher t-cell growth, better liver function, and stronger antibody responses to hepatitis B vaccinations and Epstein-Barr virus.

 In total, well over a hundred experiments have documented the health benefits of disclosing thoughts and feelings about negative events.
-“When people write,” Pennebaker summarizes in The Secret Life of Pronouns“healthy changes occur.”
+“When people write,” Pennebaker summarizes in The Secret Life of Pronouns, “healthy changes occur.”
 Talking into a recorder works just as well as writing, but it’s not effective to express the trauma without language, through mediums such as art, music, and dance.
 It seems that people need to express the negative experience in words—either through writing or speaking—to reap the health benefits.

 It appears that expressive writing helps people make sense of bad experiences.
 Indeed, Pennebaker’s research has shown that writing about traumatic events only improves health when people describe facts and feelings.
 Together, writing about what happened and how they felt about it enables people put together a coherent story.
 By putting their feelings into words, they can start making sense of a negative event.
 They come to understand it better, gain insight and perspective, and sometimes even find silver linings.
 Now that they have a coherent story about the negative event, it’s easier to summarize and move on.